The Chocolate Rabbit

-The Kawartha Chamber of Commerce & Tourism welcomes the second Member of the Month – Herod Financial Services.
-Herod is also a major Kawartha Chamber Sponsor for our Networking events.
-Check out our Member Spotlight below to learn more about the amazing Herod team!
+The Kawartha Chamber of Commerce & Tourism welcomes the September Member of the Month – the chocolate rabbit.
+The chocolate rabbit has new owners, the Webster family!
+Check out our Member Spotlight below to learn more about Elaine and this fabulous family business!

 Over 150 nominations were received for the Kawartha Chamber of Commerce & Tourism’s 21st Annual Awards of Excellence!
 With the largest number of nominations yet, some very difficult decisions had to be made by the judging panel.
 Almost all the categories received nominations in the double digits.
 This speaks volumes for all the wonderful businesses, organizations and individuals in this region that display excellence, especially during this difficult time!

 All nominees, whether they are a finalist or not, should feel very proud.
 Due to the high number of nominations and difficult decisions, the judges have chosen more than three finalists in some categories.

 It is very likely that you have heard the word “ally” used in a variety of contexts in recent years.
 An ally is someone who advocates for and actively works against the oppression or harm of a specific group of people.